Comac C929: Prototyping

+Tensions between Comac and UAC

-By July 2020, Irkut's chief disclosed that the first deliveries were delayed to 2028-2029, amid difficulties with Chinese partners cooperation.
+By July 2020, Irkut's chief disclosed that the first deliveries were expected to be delayed to 2028–2029, citing "difficulties" for the partners in working together.

-From the Russian side, Maxim Litvinov was appointed as a chief designer, Chen Yingchun from the Chinese side.
 By June 2021, China and Russia appeared to have put differences aside in relation to future market share, and confirmed plans to start building a prototype in 2021 with maiden flight in 2023.
-Coronavirus has impacted the development pace, however construction of the first prototype began by September 2021.
-In 2022, following the Russian invasion of Ukraine, multiple sanctions gives further uncertainty to the venture.
+The COVID-19 pandemic impacted the development pace, however construction of the first prototype began by September 2021.

+In 2022, following the Russian invasion of Ukraine, multiple sanctions brought further uncertainty to the venture.
+As of September 2022, the Russians remained optimistic that testing flights could begin as early as 2030.

+In June 2023, news emerged that Comac intended to continue the program on its own, independently of UAC.
+In August 2023, UAC CEO Yury Slyusar confirmed Russia's withdrawal but expressed hope that UAC could remain involved as a supplier to the program.

+Relaunch as Comac C929

+In November 2023, noting that the program was entering the detailed design stage, Comac confirmed the C929 name and the fact that the aircraft was "now being independently developed by China".

+In March 2024, Comac announced that the manufacturer aimed to deliver the first fuselage section by September 2027.
+They said the aircraft was to have 280-400 seats and a range of about 12,000 km.

+As of July 2025, American aviation journalists believe that a prototype aircraft will not be ready until 2029 at the earliest.

 Design

+Seating

 Three variants are planned: the -500 will carry 250 passengers in three classes with a range of 14,000 km, the -600 will have 280 seats and a range of 12,000 km and the -700 will carry 320 over 10,000 km.